Overview

 - Gradual loss of hearing

-- Feeling of fullness or plugged in the ear
+- A feeling of fullness or plugged in the ear

 - Dizziness

-The damage to specialized, impulse-conducting cells (neurons) resulting in neuronal loss to the eighth cranial nerve and possible vascular structure compression from gliosis is viewed as permanent.
+The damage to the specialized, impulse-conducting cells (neurons) leading to neuronal loss in the eighth cranial nerve and potential vascular structure compression from gliosis is considered permanent.

 Plan of Care

-- Annual audiogram testing is recommended to track the progression
+- Annual audiogram testing is recommended to monitor the progression.

-- Evaluation and fitting of a specialized hearing aid(s) to enhance word recognition
+- Evaluation and fitting of specialized hearing aids to enhance word recognition.

-“it is especially sensitive to damage from superficial siderosis caused by the breakdown of slow or repeated episodes of subarachnoid hemorrhage into hemosiderin.
-It is postulated that the sensitivity of cranial nerve VIII to subpial hemosiderin deposition is due to its long cisternal segment, which exposes it to a high concentration of iron, in combination with the fact that the transition from central to peripheral myelin occurs near the IAC in cranial nerve VIII but relatively close to the brainstem in cranial nerves III–XII.
+The eighth cranial nerve is particularly susceptible to damage from superficial siderosis, caused by the breakdown of slow or repeated episodes of subarachnoid hemorrhage into hemosiderin.
+This sensitivity is attributed to its long cisternal segment, exposing it to high concentrations of iron, and the transition from central to peripheral myelin occurring near the Internal Auditory Canal (IAC) in the eighth cranial nerve but relatively close to the brainstem in cranial nerves III–XII.
 The central myelin and the microglia that produce it are especially sensitive to siderosis.
-The high iron concentration lining the brain and cranial nerves will cause local magnetic inhomogeneity and is most easily visualized on susceptibility-weighted or gradient-echo T2*-weighted images. “¹
+The high iron concentration lining the brain and cranial nerves causes local magnetic inhomogeneity and is most easily visualized on susceptibility-weighted or gradient-echo T2*-weighted images¹.